-- In the experiments table, restore one experiment - Right click the experiment Restore > RESTORE.
+- Restore one experiment - Right click the experiment Restore > RESTORE.

-- In the experiments table, restore multiple experiments - Select the experiment checkboxes > Restore > RESTORE.
+- Restore multiple experiments - Select the experiment checkboxes > Restore > RESTORE.

-- In the details pane, restore one experiment - Click (menu) > Restore > RESTORE.
+- In the info panel, restore one experiment - Click (menu) > Restore > RESTORE.